Travel guide Canada

 iStock-1060771654.jpg

-Canada is a country where, from coast to coast, cultures from all over the world coexist and give rise to a formidable melting pot.
-Waves of immigration have been coming and going for centuries, a deliberate policy of the country, and the cities of Vancouver, Toronto and Montreal have become a symbol of this.
+Canada is a country where, from coast to coast, cultures from all over the world coexist, creating a formidable melting pot.
+Waves of immigration have followed one another relentlessly for centuries, in keeping with the country's deliberate policy, and the cities of Vancouver, Toronto and Montreal have come to symbolize this.

 This is the nickname given to the Royal Canadian Mounted Police, the country's federal police force.
 It also acts as the territorial police force for Canada's provinces and territories, with the exception of Ontario, Quebec and Newfoundland & Labrador, which have their own provincial police forces.